Kitware/SMTK/doc/tutorials/add_a_bridge/session_subclass.rst

    :end-before: // -- 2 --

-The :smtk:`Session::initializeOperatorSystem` method creates a new attribute :smtk:`System` and populates it with all the operators in the given :cxx:`Session::s_operators` member, which is declared by the :cxx:`smtkDeclareModelingKernel` macro and instantiated by the :cxx:`smtkImplementsModelingKernel` macro.
+The :smtk:`Session::initializeOperatorSystem` method creates a new attribute :smtk:`Collection` and populates it with all the operators in the given :cxx:`Session::s_operators` member, which is declared by the :cxx:`smtkDeclareModelingKernel` macro and instantiated by the :cxx:`smtkImplementsModelingKernel` macro.